Brooklyn Thrill Killers: Crimes

 The four boys roamed the streets of Brooklyn, assaulting girls and beating up vagrants.
 Koslow, who read comic books, saw himself as a crime-fighting hero and believed that his actions would help the police to restore "law and order".
 Mittman later commented that their goal had been to "clean the streets of bums".
 The first man killed by the gang was a local homeless alcoholic named Reinhold Ulrickson, whom they kicked and punched to death.
 Their second victim was Willard Mentor, a 34-year old black man who worked at a local bag factory.
 Koslow and Mittman found Mentor as he was sleeping on a bench after a drinking binge.
 They beat him and threw him in the East River, where he drowned.
 The four gang members were arrested shortly after Mentor's murder.

 After their arrest, Mittman and Koslow were belligerent and bragged that murdering Mentor had been a "supreme adventure".
 Koslow stated that he considered vagrants to be social "parasites".
 Trachtenberg and Lieberman, who had not participated in Mentor's murder, appeared to be relieved by their arrest.

 The four boys admitted to a litany of offenses, which included pouring gasoline over a man and setting him alight, and horsewhipping two young women in a public park late at night.
 The nickname "thrill killers" was given to them by the media after Kings County's District Attorney commented that the boys, who never robbed any of their victims, "apparently had no reason except the thrill they got".

 The crimes generated a media frenzy at the time in the United States, where the four boys were presented as symbols of juvenile delinquency.
-The New York Times wrote that the gang members were also homosexuals and neo-nazis, Life called them "Those Terrible Youth", while Inside Detective magazine nicknamed Koslow – who wore a mustache – the “Boy Hitler of Flatbush Avenue.”
+The New York Times wrote that the gang members were also homosexuals and neo-nazis, Life called them "Those Terrible Youth", while Inside Detective magazine nicknamed Koslow – who wore a moustache – the “Boy Hitler of Flatbush Avenue.”
 The notoriety of the case was such at the time that in 1955, columnist Hedda Hopper suggested that the Brooklyn killers had been inspirations for the character played by James Dean in Rebel Without a Cause.

+The boys were never charged with the death of Reinhold Ulrickson - though they had admitted to it - nor with other allegations such as setting a man on fire and assaulting young girls.